jywu20/Notes/Computer Science/Circuit/HDL.md

 ## Unsynthesizable behavioral descriptions

-Since the concepts of RTL description are close to procedural programming, it seems a good idea to after all include procedural programming concepts into HDLs.
+Since the concepts of RTL description are somehow close (though still different in significant ways) to procedural programming, it seems a good idea to after all include procedural programming concepts into HDLs.
 This is known as *behavioral* descriptions because now we directly describe the algorithm to be implemented